SumoLogic/sumologic-documentation/docs/send-data/hosted-collectors/cloud-to-cloud-integration-framework/knowbe4-api-source.md

    * ![orange exclamation point.png](/img/reuse/orange-exclamation-point.png) An orange triangle with an exclamation point is shown when the field doesn't exist in the Fields table schema.
 In this case, an option to automatically add the nonexistent fields to the Fields table schema is provided.
 If a field is sent to Sumo Logic that does not exist in the Fields schema it is ignored, known as dropped.
 7. In **Region**, choose the region where your KnowBe4 account is located.
 See [Region](#region) section to know your Region.
 1. In **API Key**, authenticate your account by entering your secret API key.
 You can access your API key or generate a new one from **User Event API Management Console**.
 See [API Token](#api-token) section.
-1. In **Data Types**, you can select the **Phishing Tests** data type to fetch a list of all recipients for each phishing security test on the KnowBe4 account.
+1. In **Data Types**, you can select the **Phishing Tests** data type to fetch a list of all recipients for each phishing security test on your KnowBe4 account.
 1. In **Phishing Poll Interval**, enter the phishing poll interval frequency, which must be between 1 hour and 24 hours.
 1. When you are finished configuring the Source, click **Submit**.